-Q: What is included in my order of Oral-Eze devices?
+Q; What is included in my order of Oral-Eze devices?

-A: Each Oral-Eze shipment includes testing/collection devices, Chain of Custody Forms (CCF) which includes tamper resistant seals, and padded transportation envelopes.
+A: Each Oral-Eze shipment includes testing/collection devices, Chain of Custody Forms which include tamper-evident seals and transportation envelopes.
+If the specimens are shipped to the laboratory by overnight courier, air bills for shipping the specimen to your designated laboratory are included with the order.